-Samsung Galaxy S20+ vs Galaxy Note 10+: What to Know
+Samsung Galaxy S20+ vs Galaxy Note 10+: Which One to Buy?

 - Samsung Galaxy Note 10+: 6.8-inch, 60Hz, 3140 x 1440 Quad-HD AMOLED

 The resolution is a little higher also, as the Galaxy S20+ is taller and skinner, but that isn’t something most owners will notice.
-What you will notice though, is the hole at the top middle of the screen for the front-facing camera.
-We’re told the Galaxy S20 has a smaller cutout that past Samsung phones, which should make it less of an eyesore.

-We prefer the Galaxy S20+ front-facing camera cutout, as it’s smaller, only one circle, and centered instead of being in the corner where the clock, date, and other information usually sits.
-Notifications will work around the cutout, so that shouldn’t be a problem.
-Here’s a quick video that will show you some sizing comparisons for those worried about using a 6.7-inch phone.
+What you will notice though, is that 120Hz refresh and 240Hz touch response upgrade, not to mention the smaller front-facing camera hole.

-Like the Galaxy S10 and Note 10, The Galaxy S20+ will once again have an ultrasonic fingerprint sensor inside the screen, only this will be an upgraded model that works anywhere on the bottom half of the display.
-For those coming from an older phone, this is a sensor under the screen, which reads your fingerprint through the display, which is why the Note 10 doesn’t have a fingerprint scanner on the back.
+Like the Galaxy S10 and Note 10, The Galaxy S20+ still has an ultrasonic fingerprint sensor inside the screen, which works ok.
+For those coming from an older phone, this is a sensor under the screen, which reads your fingerprint through the display, which is why the Note 10 or S20 both don’t have a fingerprint scanner on the back.

 The Galaxy Note 10+ has an older ultrasonic sensor that only works in one spot, and was probably my least favorite aspect of the phone.
 We’re hoping this new one is faster and far more accurate.

-And finally, another aspect of the design you’ll probably be happy to hear is the screen won’t be as curved as the Galaxy Note 10 and almost flat.
+And finally, another aspect of the design you’ll probably be happy to hear is the screen isn’t as curved as the Galaxy Note 10 and almost flat.
 This should help with durability and accidental screen touches, especially on a device this big where you’re constantly stretching to reach icons and such.

-Next, we want to briefly mention the camera upgrades you’ll get on the Galaxy S20+ if you choose it over the older Galaxy Note 10+.
-The cameras on Samsung’s new Galaxy S20 will be the biggest upgrade we’ve seen from Samsung in several years and are very promising.
-Which is one of the biggest reasons you’ll want to wait and get one over the Note series.
+Next, we want to mention the camera upgrades you’ll get on the Galaxy S20+ if you choose it over the older Galaxy Note 10+.
+The cameras on Samsung’s new Galaxy S20 is the biggest upgrade we’ve seen from Samsung in several years.
+You’ll want these cameras.

 Even though the “megapixel” numbers don’t look much different, the Galaxy S20 sensors are vastly improved.